pfoo360/Filebase/README.md

 - More error handling (can never go wrong with more error handling for edge cases)
 - I should have incorporated TypeScript while developing instead of saving it until the end (would have caught issues while developing and not just at the end of the project + the intellisense would have been much more helpful during the coding process and not at the tailend of the project)
 - Media queries and responsive design support (currently it only looks good on certain desktop browsers/window sizes)
-- Small CSS issues that need to be worked on
+- Small CSS issues that need to be worked on (header section does not look how it should if a user creates too many files/folders and the scrollbar appears)

 # Walkthrough